How creativity can help us navigate COVID-19: Lessons from the 19th century

 On a typical day, Thayer spent his morning painting and then climbed Monadnock or took long trail walks with his family.
 These outdoor activities encouraged the kind of deep breathing believed to free toxins from contaminated lungs.

-The Thayers also slept outdoors in individualized lean-tos – a three-sided shelter – that allowed them to breathe fresh air throughout the night.
-Thayer also invented a “breath catcher” – a device worn around the nose and mouth, not unlike the protective masks of today – which prevented the body’s “noxious exhalations” from freezing onto bedding at night, according to the thinking of the time.
+The Thayers also slept outdoors in individualized lean-tos—a three-sided shelter—that allowed them to breathe fresh air throughout the night.
+Thayer also invented a “breath catcher“—a device worn around the nose and mouth, not unlike the protective masks of today—which prevented the body’s “noxious exhalations” from freezing onto bedding at night, according to the thinking of the time.
 He also wore a special kind of wool underwear marketed for its protective qualities against disease in a further attempt to avoid germs.

 Angels of vigor